LIBR 299: Thesis

 It is essential that the University procedures and timelines detailed on the Office of Graduate Studies and Research website be strictly followed.

-To help familiarize students with the thesis review process and the SJSU requirements, and to answer students' questions, the Office of Graduate Studies and Research offers a thesis workshop at SJSU in the Fall and Spring semesters.
-For a schedule see the SJSU Office of Graduate Studies and Research Thesis Workshops and Announcements page
+To help familiarize students with the thesis review process and the SJSU requirements, and to answer students' questions, the Office of Graduate Studies and Research has prepared an online thesis workshop

-Use of Human Subjects in Research and IRB
+Use of Human Subjects in Research and Institutional Research Board (IRB)

-If your thesis includes data obtained from human subjects (experiments, surveys, interviews, etc.), you must get approval from the SJSU Human Subjects Institutional Review Board.
-Information concerning the use of human subjects is available on the SJSU IRB webpage.
+If your thesis includes data obtained from human subjects (experiments, surveys, interviews, etc.), you must get approval from the SJSU Human Subjects Institutional Review Board (IRB).
+Here is an online IRB Workshop that includes video tutorials as well as sample protocols, informational documents, and discipline specific handbooks.

 In addition to all the requirements and timelines detailed on the Graduate Studies and Research thesis pages, the student must follow the School's procedures, outlined below.